• Our Commonwealth

 Punjabi immigration to the UK – creating a new home away from home written by Aleks Todorov PhD student at De Montfort and in partnership with Black Country Visual Arts

-'Crossing the Line' production by Black Country Touring taking place at Black Country Living Museum August 2024
+‘Crossing the Line’ – A Black Country Touring Production at the Black Country Living Museum

 National Portrait Gallery acquire portraits by Anand Chhabra for their collections